RuthShryock/Hackathon2021/README.md

   - How to create and configure a server.
   - Learned about PHP for backend.
   - Learned about Domains.
+  - New knowledge about Entity Relationship Diagrams and MySQL

 # ERD